-Accordingly, writing lessons are conducted in a relatively monotonous way which in turn led to make EFL learners passive writers; poor at using their higher levels of thinking in writing appropriately, and having poor skills in constructing meaning.
-So, in our public schools in Egypt English is taught as a foreign language from primary stage for 6 years and then in preparatory stage for three years, but unfortunately, they still have no ability to comprehend reading or construct perfect meaning or use English inside or outside the classroom.
-This may due to the curriculum that focuses on teaching/learning EFL writing as only answering the related exercises of lessons, monthly assessment, and the final exams.
-Also, teachers do not give much time for reading and writing activities and the class period does not give enough time for a student to practice reading and writing skills.
-In return, students are not trained to practice reading and acquiring vocabulary and expressions that can be used to construct their own meaning.
+Accordingly, reading lessons are conducted in a relatively monotonous way which in turn led to make EFL learners passive readers; poor at using their higher levels of thinking in reading appropriately, and comprehending what they have read.
+For such, although, students in our public schools in Egypt are taught English as a foreign language from primary stage for 6 years and then in preparatory stage for three years, but unfortunately, they still have no ability to comprehend reading and use English inside or outside the classroom.
+This may due to the curriculum that focuses on teaching/learning EFL reading as only answering the related exercises of lessons, monthly assessment, and the final exams.
+Also, teachers do not give much time for reading activities and the class period does not give enough time for a student to practice reading main and sub-skills.
+In return, pupils are not trained to practice reading and acquiring vocabulary and expressions that can be used to construct their own meaning.

 Unlike traditional instruction, constructivism often refers to student-centered, interactive, and meaning based classroom procedures.
-Wang (2014) maintained that constructivism supports the claim that in writing classes, teachers should use appropriate teaching methods so as to activate students' prior knowledge and direct students to establish the connection between the old and new knowledge and come to the conclusions on their own instead of being told.
+Wang (2014) maintained that constructivism supports the claim that in reading classes, teachers should use appropriate teaching methods so as to activate students' prior knowledge and direct students to establish the connection between the old and new knowledge and come to the conclusions on their own instead of being told.
 Knowledge construction is not extracted directly from the text; instead, it is based on students' existing information, knowledge, emotion, experience and cultural background.
-As a result, this study is trying to propose a program for developing preparatory stage students' writing performance through achieving these two goals "improving EFL students' performance in writing through synthesizing information from writing and link it with their prior knowledge in order to comprehend the texts and construct their own meaning.
-As well, utilizing constructivist and authentic materials approach (CAMA) as a way to foster students' learning styles and communicative competencies.
+As a result, this study is trying to propose a program for developing preparatory stage students' reading performance through achieving these two goals "improving EFL students' performance in reading through synthesizing information from reading and link it with their prior knowledge in order to comprehend the texts.
+As well, utilizing constructivist and authentic materials approach (CAAM) as a way to foster students' learning styles and communicative competencies.

-Besides, Qura, (2001) indicated that constructivist approach utilizing authentic materials CAMA focuses on some factors as students' previous experiences, culture and authentic materials.
-CAMA is a practical approach and enhances teaching writing in authentic material classrooms through applying flexible strategies "self-learning, collaborative-learning and other learning strategies that support scaffolding teaching both skills and help these skills to be used in social cultural perspectives.
+Besides, Qura, (2001) indicated that constructivist approach utilizing authentic materials (CAAM) focuses on some factors such as; students' previous experiences, culture and authentic materials.
+(CAAM) is a practical approach that enhances teaching reading in authentic material classrooms through applying flexible strategies as; "self-learning, collaborative-learning and other learning strategies that support scaffolding teaching both skills and help these skills to be used in social cultural perspectives.
 Besides, providing students with cultural context of the actual use of authentic language that help students improve their communication skills and directly reflect the related culture of the language.